CocoaPriest/bubbleai/README.md

 # BubbleAI

 BubbleAI is a sophisticated AI-driven platform designed to ingest, process, and analyze documents, leveraging the power of OpenAI's embeddings and a robust FastAPI backend.
 It's built to handle a variety of tasks, including document ingestion, text extraction, and querying for insights using advanced natural language processing techniques.
+BubbleAI serves as the backend for [AssistAI](https://github.com/CocoaPriest/AssistAI), a macOS application that utilizes its endpoints for RAG, ingestion and interference.

 ## Features